 Best Practice for Refund Syncs

-Because of the limitations or features of certain storefronts, or the way that NetSuite Connector integrates with those storefronts, the best practice for certain storefronts may differ from the general approach.
+The best practice for some storefronts might be different because of their limitations or how they integrate with NetSuite Connector.
 If a connector has both workflows (in the diagrams) available in the Manage Data Sync page in NetSuite Connector, then you must use the best practice workflow unless told otherwise by specialists or support personnel.
-Do not apply both workflows at the same time because this will cause issues.
-If a connector only has workflow available, then that is the best practice for that connector.
+Don't use both workflows at the same time, as this can cause problems.
+If a connector only has one workflow, that's the best practice to follow.

 NetSuite Records